 Although the extravaganza continued to grow over the next few years, it was canceled during World War II, only to be revived in 1950 thanks to the American Legion and Junior Chamber of Commerce.

 The Korean Conflict also lead to the event being canceled in 1951.
-The following year, in 1952, the Shamrock Chamber of Commerce took over the St. Patrick's Celebration, which hasn't missed a year since.
+The following year, in 1952, the Shamrock Chamber of Commerce took over the Celebration.